google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Get the contents

+We'll use `statementToCode` to get the code for the blocks attached to the statement input of our `object` block.

 `statementToCode` does three things:
-- Finds the blocks connected to the named statement input (the second argument)
+- Finds the first block connected to the named statement input (the second argument)
 - Generates the code for that block
 - Returns the code as a string